|

 of China bordering the countries of Vietnam, Laos, and Burma.
 Within

-mountain ranges to tropical rainforests and the greatest number of
+alpine mountain ranges to tropical rainforests and the greatest

-plant species in China (more than 18,000) as well as an incredible
+number of plant species in China (more than 18,000) as well as an

-array of animals, including the Asian elephant and the protected
+incredible array of animals, including the Asian elephant and the

-Yunnan golden monkey.
-There is even a rainforest in the area known as
+protected Yunnan golden monkey.
+There is even a rainforest in the

-Xishuangbanna where you will find many rare and endangered species of
+area known as Xishuangbanna where you will find many rare and

 Use your browsers "Go Back" button to return to the